stacykeago/A-football-analyst-in-Mchezopesa-to-predict-the-result-of-a-game-between-team-1-and-team-2-/README.md

 ### Hint:
 Home Team, Home Team Score, Away Team, Away Team Score, Year, Home Team Rank, Away Team Rank, Tournament Type, Status (W,L,D) Morocco 2 Kenya 1 2003 20 58 World Cup Win

-* Context A more detailed explanation and history of the rankings is available here: [Link (Links to an external site.)]
+* Context A more detailed explanation and history of the rankings is available here: <https://en.wikipedia.org/wiki/FIFA_World_Rankings>
-* An explanation of the ranking procedure is available here: [Link (Links to an external site.)]
+* An explanation of the ranking procedure is available here:<[https://www.fifa.com/fifa-world-ranking/procedure/men.html]>

 ## Dataset Columns
-Some features are available on the FIFA ranking page [Link (Links to an external site.)].
+* Some features are available on the FIFA ranking page <[https://www.fifa.com/fifa-world-ranking/ranking-table/men/index.html]>
-The dataset and glossary to use for this project can be found here.
-[Link (Links to an external site.)]
+* The dataset and glossary to use for this project can be found here. <https://drive.google.com/open?id=1BYUqaEEnFtAe5lvzJh9lpVpR2MAvERUc>

-Rank Country Abbreviation Total Points Previous Points Rank Change Average Previous Years Points Average Previous Years Points Weighted (50%) Average 2 Years Ago Points Average 2 Years Ago Points Weighted (30%) Average 3 Years Ago Points Average 3 Years Ago Points Weighted (20%) Confederation Date - date of the match Home_team - the name of the home team Away_team - the name of the away team Home_score - full-time home team score including extra time, not including penalty-shootouts Away_score - full-time away team score including extra time, not including penalty-shootouts Tournament - the name of the tournament City - the name of the city/town/administrative unit where the match was played Country - the name of the country where the match was played Neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue Assessment Expectation
+* Rank
+* Country Abbreviation
+* Total Points
+* Previous Points
+* Rank Change
+* Average Previous Years Points
+* Average Previous Years Points Weighted (50%)
+*  Average 2 Years Ago Points
+*  Average 2 Years Ago Points Weighted (30%)
+*  Average 3 Years Ago Points
+*  Average 3 Years Ago Points Weighted (20%)
+*  Confederation
+*  Date - date of the match
+*  Home_team - the name of the home team
+*  Away_team - the name of the away team Home_score
+*  full-time home team score including extra time, not including penalty-shootouts
+*  Away_score - full-time away team score including extra time, not including penalty-shootouts
+*  Tournament - the name of the tournament
+*  City - the name of the city/town/administrative unit where the match was played
+*  Country - the name of the country where the match was played
+*  Neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue Assessment Expectation

 ### In order to work on the above problem, you need to do the following:
 * Define the question